MaximeMichaud/kvs-conversion-server/README.md

 - **FFmpeg Version Selection**: Implement the option for users to select between different FFmpeg versions (5.x LTS, 6.x, 7.x LTS, 8.x) depending on their specific requirements for video processing capabilities and compatibility with various codecs and formats.
 Currently, KVS doesn't seem to have any compatibility issues with newer FFmpeg versions.

 - **Enabling SSL with vsftpd (FTPS)**: Provide the option to configure SSL for vsftpd to enhance security by enabling FTPS.
 This feature will allow encrypted file transfers, protecting data integrity and confidentiality during file uploads and downloads.

-- **Unattended Upgrades**: Implement unattended upgrades to ensure that all packages, especially those from sury.org, are updated automatically.
-This will reduce maintenance overhead and improve security by keeping the system updated with the latest patches without user intervention.

 View the full project details and progress [here](https://github.com/users/MaximeMichaud/projects/3).